 All water lines suffer from the effects of age and will eventually fail if they're not maintained with annual routine maintenance, but Poly B plumbing proved particularly problematic over time.
 Even though it was originally approved by the Canadian Standards Association (CSA) for use in potable water systems, it proved to have a limited effective lifespan of just ten to 15 years.
 Around the ten-year mark, polybutylene pipes start to have several problems that can result in serious damage if you don’t replace them.

 Problems Related to Poly B Piping Systems:

-- High levels of chlorine causing increased wear
+- High levels of chlorine cause increased wear

-- Installation near water heaters, in attics and around other high-heat areas causing increased wear
+- Installation near water heaters, in attics, and around other high-heat areas causes increased wear

 - Use of grey or white plastic fittings that cause problems — instead of metal fittings

-Whether you have metal fittings or the plastic fittings in Calgary that are more prone to issues, all homes with Poly B piping will be susceptible to pinhole leaks and major malfunctions that can cause serious flood damage if you don’t call for Poly B replacement services.
-Any plumbing that you have running behind walls, ceilings and floor should be inspected immediately for material type, age and their overall condition, especially if you are not aware of when they were installed.
+Whether you have metal fittings or plastic fittings in Calgary that are more prone to issues, all homes with Poly B piping will be susceptible to pinhole leaks and major malfunctions that can cause serious flood damage if you don’t call for Poly B replacement services.
+Any plumbing that you have running behind walls, ceilings, and floors should be inspected immediately for material type, age, and overall condition, especially if you are not aware of when they were installed.